aviva-bulow/fealden-0.2/README.md

   * Construct your favorite sensor structure.
   * Convert it to a seed graph (see "how_to_make_a_seed_graph.pdf" for details).
   *  Follow the instructions for converting the graph structure into the proper text format listed in the documentation of the functions "parse_seed_file()" in fealden.py and "make_graph()" in the file "seed.py".
   *  Append your graph to the proper file.
-If you're sensor binds to a double stranded region, append it to 1seedGraphs.txt, if it binds to a double stranded region append it to 0seedGraphs.txt.
+If you're sensor binds to a single stranded region, append it to 1seedGraphs.txt, if it binds to a double stranded region append it to 0seedGraphs.txt.

 ## Authors